ros2/ros2_documentation/source/Tutorials/URDF/Using-URDF-with-Robot-State-Publisher.rst

 Using URDF with robot_state_publisher
 =====================================

-**Goal:** Simulate a walking robot modelled in URDF and view it in Rviz.
+**Goal:** Simulate a walking robot modeled in URDF and view it in Rviz.

 **Tutorial level:** Intermediate